saibotsivad/mergefs/README.md

 Specify an output folder, and any number of input folders.
 They will be merged in order to the output, overwriting files duplicated by name.

-In addition, you can also specify a single filepath, in which case *only* that one file will be merged from the input folders and written to the output folders.
+In addition, you can also list specific filepaths, in which case *only* those files will be merged from the input folders and written to the output folders.

 ## The CLI